 Austin has a reputation for having some of the most mouthwatering barbecue in the country, so you should definitely take time out of your trip to stop by one of the city’s famous BBQ joints.
 Aside from that, here are a few other activities in the area.

-- Rent a Kayak, Canoe, or Paddle Board on Lady Bird Lake
+Rent a Kayak, Canoe, or SUP on Lady Bird Lake

 Rowing Dock at the northern tip of Zilker Park provides rentals of all kinds to explore Austin on water.
-You have the option to rent regular kayaks, fishing kayaks, canoes, and stand up paddle boards.
-They also host full moon paddles, and lucky for ACL Weekend 2 attendees, the next full moon happens to fall on October 13th.
+You have the option to rent regular kayaks, fishing kayaks, canoes, and stand-up paddleboards.
+They also host full moon paddles.

 On a sunny day during your trip, you can walk over to Peter Pan Mini Golf, less than a 15 minute walk from Zilker Park.
-The vibrant golf course has been around since 1946, and is obviously kid friendly, but the best part about this spot is that it’s BYOB.
-Mini golf pregame before the festival, anyone?
+The vibrant golf course has been around since 1946 and is obviously kid-friendly, but the best part about this spot is that it is BYOB.
+If you’re looking for some ways to make your trip a bit more kid-friendly, check out these fun things to do in Austin with the whole family!

 A Playlist for the Pregame